advantages/Falcon-7B-instruct-ITU/README.md

 tokenizer = AutoTokenizer.from_pretrained("/data/tppan/falcon-7b-instruct")
 ```

+falconinstruct_newft.csv file contains all 2,366 issues that need to be submitted, and each item is the content that feeds directly into falcon-7B-instruct.
-Each item in the provided csv file including three parts:
+Each item in the provided falconinstruct_newft.csv file including three parts:

 ```python
 {Question}